axibase/atsd/administration/collector-rw-account.md

-# Collector Account with Read/Write Permissions
+# Collector R/W Account

+The document describes how to create a [collector](collector-account.md) account with read and write permissions.

 ## Create `collectors-rw` User Group